NNPDF/nnpdf/doc/sphinx/source/get-started/python-tools.md

 problematic pieces of code proactively.

 New code should use the [Black](https://black.readthedocs.io/en/stable/>) tool to format the code.
-This tool should not be used too aggressively reformat existing files.
+This tool should not be used to aggressively reformat existing files.

 ## Example pull request

-You may find instructive to go though this pull request that implements arc-length computation:
+You may find it instructive to go though this pull request that implements an arc-length computation:

 <https://github.com/NNPDF/validphys2/pull/64>